 The reason inequality wouldn’t even out anyway in this scenario is because money is power and as I said every repressive government institution that helps keep corporations in power would be replaced by analogous, private institutions (private police, private armies, etc.) that would keep taking from the poor so the rich could get richer.
 When people vote with their wallets it is rarely because they have morality in mind.
 Generally, people buy what is most convenient and inexpensive.
 Many believe they don’t have the resources to consider the environmental or human impact of every purchase, so consumers reward businesses that use criminal business practices because their prices are lower.
 In my opinion, crony capitalism is the only kind of capitalism that can exist in the real world because there are already enormous discrepancies in the distribution of wealth and this influences just about every aspect of our lives..
 Even in a hypothetical scenario devoid of government wherein everyone started with the exact same amount of money, surely inequality and repressive institutions to maintain it would grow without any efforts to stop it.
 I often hear from ancaps that “people are not naturally good, which is why we need free markets.”
 But free markets blindly trust people’s wallets to do the right thing and fail to recognize the negative externalities that catch up to us all.
 Enslaving a populace might be financially profitable in the short-term but what about the externalities of the people hurt and killed?
 Even if you only care about money those externalities will come back to you financially as slaves rise up.
 We can’t keep destroying the Earth and pretending the costs will never catch up to us.
 The Earth is an interconnected web of living ecosystems.
 It is not a series of unconnected, separate worlds that don’t affect each other.

 Adam Smith, seen by many as a dogmatic supporter of capitalism, said “under conditions of perfect liberty, markets will lead to perfect equality.”
 But that is under conditions of perfect liberty, which do not exist when there is an unequal distribution of capital.
 Smith also wrote the free movement of labor was the basis of any free market system, which also does not exist today.
 Ironically, Smith further said “All for ourselves, and nothing for other people, seems, in every age of the world, to have been the vile maxim of the masters of mankind.”
 (Chapter IV, p.
 448, Wealth of Nations.)
+And “Civil government, so far as it is instituted for the security of property, is in reality instituted for the defense of the rich against the poor, or of those who have some property against those who have none at all.”
 This is kind of talk would likely be deemed “anti-business” in this vulture capitalism dominated culture, so he is hardly the capitalist king he is made out to be by modern capitalists.
 (This is likely due to the fact that most capitalists don’t like to read anything but econ books.)